Popular Zip Codes in Fort Lauderdale, FL

-Renter's Guide to Fort Lauderdale
+Renter's guide to Fort Lauderdale, FL

 Once known as Spring Break Central, Fort Lauderdale, Florida, and the famous Fort Lauderdale Beach have been transformed from “Liquordale” to a dynamic tourist haven marked by an award-winning wavewall, a dazzling beachfront promenade and countless shopping and entertainment venues.
 With 165 miles of inland waterways and canals, prominent beaches and the charismatic Las Olas Boulevard, Fort Lauderdale is not only scenic but captivating.